maxmatkovski/CPlusPlus/README.md

 # C++

-### This repository includes coding practice problems and homework assignments from my C++ Course
+### This repository includes coding practice problems and homework assignments from my Introduction to Programming Course.